Berlusconi will keep control of AC Milan, Fininvest says

 "We are now going to work on some minor details and we'll take a little bit more time," said Bee, executive director of private equity group Thai Prime Company Limited.

-As well as Milan, speculation has grown that Berlusconi may sell his Mediaset television group's pay TV operation, built around broadcast rights to Champions League soccer matches.

-Mediaset, Italy's biggest commercial broadcaster, was a key element in Berlusconi's 20-year-long domination of Italian politics, while his image as a winner was burnished by the on-field success of his soccer club.

-Berlusconi's political fortunes have faded since he was forced from office as prime minister at the height of the eurozone crisis in 2011 and convicted for tax fraud in 2013.
+Since being forced from office as prime minister at the height of the eurozone crisis in 2011 and being convicted for tax fraud in 2013, Berlusconi's political fortunes have faded.

 He has increasingly withdrawn from frontline politics and struggled to keep his fractious centre-right party Forza Italia united as younger rivals have emerged to challenge his leadership.